exbotanical/ys/docs/documentation/routing.md

 }
 ```

-Making a `GET` request to `/` would result in the following stdout output:
+Making a `GET` request to `/`, the following will be printed to stdout:

 ```sh
 middleware 2